Skip to main content

 Measurement & Data

 Free 5th grade measurement & data worksheets.
-Free printable 5th grade measurement worksheets covering unit conversions (customary and metric), line plots with fractions, and volume of rectangular prisms and composite figures.
-Nine weeks of structured practice aligned to Common Core 5.MD standards.
+Free printable 5th grade measurement and data worksheets.
+Nine weeks covering customary and metric unit conversion, line plots with fractions, and volume of rectangular prisms and composite figures — taught through concept passages and worked examples before practice.

 5.MD.A.1